freeCodeCamp/guide/src/pages/algorithms/divide-and-conquer-algorithms/index.md

 6) Cooley–Tukey Fast Fourier Transform (FFT) algorithm is the most common algorithm for FFT.
 It is a divide and conquer algorithm which works in O(nlogn) time.

+<strong>Divide and Conquer (D & C) vs Dynamic Programming (DP)</strong><br>
+Both paradigms (D & C and DP) divide the given problem into subproblems and solve subproblems.
+How to choose one of them for a given problem?
+Divide and Conquer should be used when same subproblems are not evaluated many times.
+Otherwise Dynamic Programming or Memoization should be used.
+For example, Binary Search is a Divide and Conquer algorithm, we never evaluate the same subproblems again.
+On the other hand, for calculating nth Fibonacci number, Dynamic Programming should be preferred (See this for details).